alcatrazEscapee/Cordy/README.md

 When invoked with no arguments, this will open a REPL for the Cordy language (exit with 'exit' or Ctrl-C)
 Options:
-  -h --help        : Show this message and then exit -c --compile     : Compile only.
-Outputs the compiled program to <file>.o -d --disassembly : Dump the disassembly view.
+  -h --help        : Show this message and then exit -d --disassembly : Dump the disassembly view.
 Use -o to dump to a file.
-  -e --execute     : Execute the provided file as a compiled binary (with -c), rather than compling a text file -o --optimize    : Enables compiler optimizations
+  -o --optimize    : Enables compiler optimizations
 ```